sumup-oss/foundry/README.md

 ## Installation

 Foundry is supposed to be installed as a dev-dependency (development) via the [npm](https://www.npmjs.com) or [Yarn](https://yarnpkg.com) package managers.
 The npm CLI ships with [Node](https://nodejs.org/en/).
 You can read how to install the Yarn CLI in [their documentation](https://yarnpkg.com/en/docs/install).
+Foundry requires Node v10+.

 Depending on your preference, run one of the following.